U.S. service member killed in Afghanistan: U.S. military

-WASHINGTON A U.S. service member was killed in Afghanistan's Nangarhar Province on Tuesday while carrying out operations against Islamic State, the U.S. military said in a statement.
+WASHINGTON (Reuters) - A U.S. service member was killed in Afghanistan's Nangarhar Province on Tuesday while carrying out operations against Islamic State, the U.S. military said in a statement.

 "The service member was killed conducting operations with Afghan forces when the patrol triggered an Improvised Explosive Device," the statement said.